top of page

 Dance Teacher

 My name is Mandy Cheshire and I was born and raised in Louisa Va.
-I started dancing when I was 3yrs old.
+I started dancing when I was 3 years old.
 I love every aspect of dance from choreography to facial expressions there is no greater joy for me as a teacher than watching a dancer work hard on their skill and go home with a smile on their face because of all the new techniques they learned and the fun that they had.
-I have been a part of performing arts 2000 since I started dancing at a young age.
+I have been a part of Performing Arts 2000 since I started dancing at a young age.
 I now not only have the pleasure of teaching but getting to watch my daughter enjoy the same sport that I have enjoyed all my life.

 Sylvia Rigsby